Mandatory Notification Of Trade

 Attachment

-Form of Notification - Award of synthetic shares Chris Spencer - Oct 2023
+Form of Notification - Award of synthetic shares - Sameh Hanna - Oct 2023

-Attachments Form of Notification - Award of synthetic shares Chris Spencer - Oct 2023...
+Attachments Form of Notification - Award of synthetic shares - Sameh Hanna - Oct 2023...

 Legal Disclaimer: